 This retelling of The Jungle Book offers a fresh look at the story of Mowgli, an endangered human cub who seeks refuge from dangers of the jungle with a pack of wolves.

-A brand new adaptation of Mozart’s Così fan tutte, directed by Eric Einhorn.
+A brand new adaptation of Mozart’s Così fan tutte.

 This dramatic song cycle by William Bolcom and Sandra Seaton imagines the experience of Sally Hemings, who was enslaved by Thomas Jefferson, through fictional diary entries.